c0rNCh1p/TacOS/readme.md

 testing weather in a virtual machine or on hardware.
 #### Reload the Shell
-After installing TacOS using Calamares, please note that the autologin will no longer match the liveuser account, as liveuser will have been removed from the system.
+After installing TacOS using Calamares, please note that the autologin will no longer match the liveuser account, as the liveuser will have been removed from the system.
 This means the shell will need to be manually logged into at startup.
-Additionally, to ensure everything works correctly, it (the shell) should refreshed before running `startx`, using `bash` or the `reload` alias (if its been refreshed at least once already hence reading the configs).
+Additionally, it (the shell) should be reset before running `startx` to launch the graphical environment or before continuing with sever configuration.
+This is done using `bash` or the `reload` alias (only use reload if its been reset at least once already hence the point of reading the configs by reloading).
 ##